testdouble/static-rails/README.md

-* In `production`, static-rails will use `Rack::Static` to map any requests to the Rails server that match the site's `url_subdomain` and `url_root_path` settings
+* In `production`, static-rails will use `Rack::Static` to map any requests to the Rails server that match the site's `url_subdomain` and `url_root_path` settings (note that this is the opposite default for Rails' `config.public_file_server.enabled` setting, which is disabled by default)

 For examples on how to configure your static site, read on!

-## Configuring your static site generator
+## Configuring your static site generators

 ### Using Jekyll